eliascccc/LocalRPA-Orchestrator/README.md

 * Data engineering workflows
 * Distributed task execution

-This project instead focuses on:

-* Business-triggered jobs (email, ERP signals)
+This project is much smaller, local-first, and designed around business-triggered jobs (email, ERP signals) plus screen-based RPA
-* Tight coupling to UI automation (via RPA)

 ---
 ## What you will likely need to adapt